insideMan15/Textbook-of-Operating-System-Concepts-/ch5/practice.md

 **5.6 What advantage is there in having different time-quantum sizes at different levels of a multilevel queueing system?**
 - reduce the context-switching time

+**5.7 Many CPU-scheduling algorithms are parameterized.
+For example, the RR algorithm requires a parameter to indicate the time slice.
+Multilevel feedback queues require parameters to define the number of queues, the scheduling algorithms for each queue, the criteria used to move rocesses between queues, and so on.**<br>
+**These algorithms are thus really sets of algorithms (for example, the set of RR algorithms for all time slices, and so on).
+One set of algorithms may include another (for example, the FCFS algorithm is the RR algorithm with an infinite time quantum).
+What (if any) relation holds between the following pairs of algorithm sets?**
+- a.
+Priority and SJF
+  - SJF is giving less estimated "short process" with higher priority.
+- b.
+Multilevel feedback queues and FCFS
+  - FCFS is used in each level queue of Multilevel feedback queues
+- c.
+Priority and FCFS
+  - Using FCFS for same priority processes
+- d.
+RR and SJF
+  - SJF using RR to check whether to switch at each time slice

+**5.8 Suppose that a CPU scheduling algorithm favors those processes that have used the least processor time in the recent past.
+Why will this algorithm favor I/O-bound programs and yet not permanently starve CPU-bound programs?**
+- I/O bound programs used less processor time so it would be favored
+- It could switch to another program when the current running process is waiting I/O.

+**5.9 Distinguish between PCS and SCS scheduling**

+**5.10 The traditional UNIX scheduler enforces an inverse relationship between priority numbers and priorities: the higher the number, the lower the priority.
+The scheduler recalculates process priorities once per second using the following function:**
+  <br>Priority = (recent CPU usage / 2) + base
+**where base = 60 and recent CPU usage refers to a value indicating how often a process has used the CPU since priorities were last recalculated.
+Assume that recent CPU usage for process P1 is 40, for process P2 is 18, and for process P3 is 10.
+What will be the new priorities for these three processes when priorities are recalculated?
+Based on this information, does the traditional UNIX scheduler raise or lower the relative priority of a CPU-bound process?**
+- P1: 40/2 + 60 = 80
+- P2: 18/2 + 60 = 69
+- P3: 10/2 + 60 = 65
+- By such alogrithm, the cpu-bound process with higher recent CPU usage